 Less than 7 Days | Alternative flight departing no more than 1 hour before and arriving less than 2 hours after the original flight |

-If you agree to take another flight from the airline, you can still receive compensation.
-The most important thing is when you reach your final destination.
+If you agree to take a different flight from the airline, you’re still eligible for compensation.
+What matters most is when you reach your final destination.

-How much money you might get is based on a couple of points:
+The amount you could receive depends on a couple of points:

 - The distance of your flight